trillnye/clj-marta/README.md

 ## Artifacts

-... artifacts are [released to Clojars](https://clojars.org/itg/clj-marta).
+clj-marta artifacts are [released to Clojars](https://clojars.org/itg/clj-marta).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ``` xml